 Fees to the Board of Directors and the auditors

 The 2018 AGM decided that fees to meeting-elected Directors whom are not employed by the company are paid with the following unchanged amounts: SEK 550,000 to the Chair of the Board and SEK 275,000 to each of the other Board members.
-Additionally SEK 10,000 to each committee member shall be paid for committee work (earlier, no fees were paid for committee work).
+In addition, each committee member shall be paid SEK 10,000 for committee work (earlier, no fees were paid for committee work).

 Employee representatives shall receive a fee of SEK 27,500 per person for the time required to read materials ahead of meetings.

 Auditors' fees shall be payable on approved account by the CEO.

 Remuneration for CEO and senior executives

 The AGM decides on guidelines to determine remuneration for the CEO and other senior executives.
 The 2018 AGM decided on the following guidelines.
 'Other senior executives' currently refers to the seven people who make up Group management together with the CEO and are presented on the company's home page and on page 77 of the 2017 annual report.